Which lens should you choose for wildlife photography?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Wildlife photography is a demanding discipline that requires preparation (like other fields), but also gear that’s often more expensive and bulky.
-Even though in theory, for “amateur” wildlife photography, you can get by with relatively simple equipment, as soon as you want to step up and dig into the subject a bit more, choices quickly become complicated and the investment can add up fast.
-Between bodies with fast Autofocus (AF) and long-focal-length lenses that don’t offer apertures as large as more standard focal lengths, it’s not that simple.
-As we’ll see below, slow lenses considerably reduce your options as soon as light conditions get tricky.
-Not to mention various accessories like camouflage, hides, and others to blend into the environment so as not to frighten animals.
+Wildlife photography is a demanding discipline that takes preparation, like any other field, but it also often calls for gear that is bulkier and more expensive.
+In theory, you can get by with relatively simple equipment for “amateur” wildlife photography.
+But as soon as you want to take it further and really explore the subject, the choices quickly become more complicated and the investment can climb fast.
+Between camera bodies with fast autofocus (AF) and long-focal-length lenses that rarely offer the wide apertures found on more standard focal lengths, it’s not always straightforward.
+As we’ll see below, slow lenses can seriously limit your options as soon as the light gets tricky.
+And that’s before you even think about accessories such as camouflage, hides, and other ways to blend into the environment without scaring animals away.

-This article will therefore focus above all on camera gear and especially on choosing your wildlife lens.
-For those who want more advice, particularly on which settings to use and how to prepare a wildlife photo session, I’ll soon write a complementary article.
-No need to fly across the world on safari to shoot wildlife.
-It can be at the park next to your place, in your garden, etc. In this article, I discuss lenses suited to this practice, for DSLRs as well as mirrorless, and of course the bodies that may be appropriate.
-At the end of the article I also mention some accessories to round out your backpack so you can head out in search of our animal friends and bring back your best shots.
-For gear-minded readers, I invite you to read the article on lenses for landscape photography.
+This article therefore focuses first and foremost on camera gear, especially how to choose your wildlife lens.
+If you’re looking for more practical advice, especially on settings and how to prepare a wildlife photo session, I’ll be writing a complementary article soon.
+And you don’t need to fly across the world on safari to photograph wildlife.
+It can be in the park next to your home, in your garden, or anywhere else nature shows up.
+In this article, I cover lenses suited to this type of photography, for both DSLRs and mirrorless cameras, as well as camera bodies that can be a good fit.
+At the end, I’ll also mention a few accessories to complete your backpack before you head out in search of our animal friends and bring back your best shots.
+If you’re into gear guides, you may also want to read my article on lenses for landscape photography.

 All the products mentioned in the article are summarized in recap tables in the relevant sections.
-To meet our readers’ requests, we now offer three online retailers where you can get information, study the specs, and compare prices.
-Everything is in the tables, which you can sort by clicking on the header column.
-It’s the best way to buy from whoever you want at the best price!
+To make things easier for readers, we now include three online retailers where you can check details, review specs, and compare prices.
+Everything is in the tables, which you can sort by clicking on the column headers.
+It’s the easiest way to buy from whichever retailer you prefer at the best price!

 Camera bodies for wildlife photography

-However, that means a higher price, weight, and bulk.
-Many wildlife photographers stick with APS-C because, besides the fact of “extending the focal length” (APS-C bodies have a sensor area about 1.5× smaller than full-frame sensors), the bodies with the best AF are generally the most high-end, and these are cheaper in APS-C. Nevertheless, most advanced lenses for this discipline are more often designed for full-frame, which slightly reduces the appeal of APS-C since these lenses are fairly bulky and will make your bag end up just as big and heavy whether you have an APS-C or full-frame body.
-To go further in your learning, I invite you to read the article on how to choose the best DSLR for you!
+The downside, of course, is higher price, weight, and bulk.
+Many wildlife photographers stick with APS-C because, in addition to the “focal length extension” effect (APS-C sensors have a surface area about 1.5× smaller than full-frame sensors), bodies with the best autofocus systems are usually high-end models, and APS-C versions tend to be more affordable.
+That said, many of the more advanced lenses for this discipline are designed for full frame.
+This slightly reduces the advantage of APS-C, because these lenses are already bulky enough that your bag may end up almost as big and heavy whether you use an APS-C or full-frame body.
+To continue learning, you can read my article on how to choose the best DSLR for you!

-Example of a camera body that works very well for wildlife photography – the Canon R8 See the body on the Amazon
+Example of a camera body that works well for wildlife photography: the Canon R8 See the body on Amazon

-Most DSLRs in this range are also often more robust, with weather-sealed construction, whereas on a mirrorless camera that won’t always be the case, particularly at Sony.
-In this field where you’ll be going out in morning damp, hiding in the brush, and scrambling all over, a solid build is often preferable.
-Having a long-lasting battery so you don’t have to swap it regularly is also a big plus, which still gives DSLRs an edge.
+Most DSLRs in this range are also often more robust, with weather-sealed construction, whereas that won’t always be true on a mirrorless camera, particularly at Sony.
+In this field, where you may be heading out into morning damp, hiding in the brush, or scrambling around outdoors, a solid build is often preferable.
+A long-lasting battery, so you don’t have to swap it too often, is also a real plus—and still gives DSLRs an edge.

-Below is a recap table of a few bodies we have no hesitation recommending for wildlife photography.
+Below is a recap table of a few bodies I would recommend without hesitation for wildlife photography.

 Camera